jarednorman/canada/README.md

 =====================================

-**NOTE:** If you're concerned by the fact that this repository has no activity and hasn't been updated, don't be.
+**NOTE:** If you're concerned by the fact that this repository has no activity lately and hasn't had a release since `v1.0.0`, don't be.
 The functionality this package provides is very simple, it has no dependencies, and the Elixir language hasn't changed in any way that would break it.
-It still works just as well as when I first wrote it.
+It still works just as well as when I first wrote it. :smiley:
-:smiley:

 Canada provides a friendly interface for making easy use of [Elixir](http://elixir-lang.org/)'s excellent pattern matching to create